Last revised: May 15, 2017

 RoCa: Acts 7:1-7; 1 Peter 2:4-9; John 14:1-12

-1. René Girard, Things Hidden; there’s a section on “The Martyrdom of Stephen,” pp. 170-174 (link to an excerpt of these pages within a longer portion on “The Passion“).
+1. René Girard, Things Hidden; there’s a section on “The Martyrdom of Stephen,” pp. 170-174 (link to an excerpt of a preceding portion on “The Passion,” pp. 167-70).
 He argues that Jesus’ death does not mean that no one else will be unjustly persecuted and killed.
 Stephen is the first of Christian martyrs who will follow.
 And subsequent history continues to reveal myriads of innocent victims.
 But the Cross begins the process of fully revealing their victimization.
 Girard concludes this section:

 For no further sacralization is possible.
 No more myths can be produced to cover up the fact of persecution.
 The Gospels make all forms of ‘mythologizing’ impossible since, by revealing the founding mechanism, they stop it from functioning.
 That is why we have fewer and fewer myths all the time, in our universe dominated by the Gospels, and more and more texts bearing on persecution. (p.
 174)